 We do not currently have the infrastructure or internal capability to manufacture supplies of our product candidates for use in development and commercialization.
 We rely, and expect to continue to rely, on third-party manufacturers for the production of our product candidates for nonclinical studies and clinical trials under the guidance of members of our organization.
 We do not have long-term supply agreements.
-Furthermore, the raw materials for our product candidates are sourced, in some cases, from a single-source supplier.
+Furthermore, the raw materials for our product candidates are sourced, in some cases, from a single-source supplier and sometimes involve long lead times from order to receipt of the materials.
 If we were to experience an unexpected loss of supply of any of our product candidates or any of our future product candidates for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.
-For example, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of our products and product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken to contain COVID-19 or treat its effects.
 We expect to continue to rely on third-party manufacturers for the commercial supply of any of our product candidates for which we obtain marketing approval.
 We may be unable to maintain or establish required agreements with third-party manufacturers or to do so on acceptable terms.
 Even if we are able to establish agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including:

-- the failure of the third party to manufacture our product candidates according to our schedule, or at all, including if our third-party contractors give greater priority to the supply of other products over our product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the reduction or termination of production or deliveries by suppliers, or the raising of prices or renegotiation of terms; - the termination or nonrenewal of arrangements or agreements by our third-party contractors at a time that is costly or inconvenient for us; - the breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements; - the failure of the third party to manufacture our product candidates according to our specifications; - the mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or active drug or placebo not being properly identified; - clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - the misappropriation of our proprietary information, including our trade secrets and know-how.
+- the failure of the third party to manufacture our product candidates according to our schedule, or at all, including if our third-party contractors give greater priority to the supply of other products over our product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the reduction or termination of production or deliveries by suppliers, or the raising of prices or renegotiation of terms; - the termination or nonrenewal of arrangements or agreements by our third-party contractors at a time that is costly or inconvenient for us;

+- the breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements; - the failure of the third party to manufacture our product candidates according to our specifications; - the mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or active drug or placebo not being properly identified; - clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - the misappropriation of our proprietary information, including our trade secrets and know-how.